US STOCKS-Wall St rebounds, erases week's losses with Russia news

 U.S.-traded shares of Tekmira Pharmaceuticals Corp surged 45.1 percent to $20.70 after the U.S. Food and Drug Administration cleared the company's experimental Ebola treatment for potential use in humans.
 More than 28.4 million shares changed hands, the busiest day of trading in company history.

 About 5.5 billion shares traded on all U.S. platforms, according to BATS exchange data, compared with the five-day average of 6.5 billion.
-(Editing by Bernadette Baum, Leslie Adler and Lias Shumaker)
+(Editing by Bernadette Baum and Leslie Adler)